 The Statewide CASE Team calculated the first-year statewide savings for new construction by multiplying the per-unit savings, which are presented in Section 2.3.3, by assumptions about the percentage of newly constructed buildings that would be impacted by the proposed code.
-The statewide new construction forecast for 2023 is presented in Appendix A as are the Statewide CASE Team's assumptions about the percentage of new construction and additions and alterations that would be impacted by the proposal (by climate zone and building type).
-Estimated statewide energy impacts for new construction are presented in Table 43, and a summary of estimated statewide energy impacts for new construction and additions/alterations are presented in Table 44.
+The statewide new construction forecast for 2023 is presented in Appendix A as are the Statewide CASE Team's assumptions about the percentage of new construction and additions and alterations that would be impacted by the proposal.
+A summary of estimated statewide energy impacts for new construction and additions/alterations are presented in Table 43.